When we talk about blog design and usability, we’re talking about the things on your blog that help your readers use your site more efficiently.

 Tell them to Subscribe

 Your about page should absolutely have an opt-in box where visitors can sign up for your newsletter or email list.
 You’ve got a new visitor here – they loved something you wrote, wanted to learn more about you.
-For goodness sakes, don’t let them get away without signing up for your list!
+For goodness sake, don’t let them get away without signing up for your list!

 So – how does your About Me page measure up?
 Let me know what you think – and share your about me page in the comments!